awran5/monokai-neo/README.md

 ## How to apply?

-#### Opem Sublime text and go to `Preferences > Browse Packages` and copy/paste the `Themes` folder.
+Open Sublime text and go to `Preferences > Browse Packages` and just copy/paste the `Themes` folder.
 If you have this folder already, just copy/paste the `monokai-neo.tmTheme` file into it.

 ## What's new?